Conservation and lighting

 - UV-absorbing sleeves and filters for artificial light sources

-- Lamps and tubes with a low ultraviolet emission
+- Lamps and tubes with low UV emission

-- White paints, based on titanium dioxide or zinc oxide.
-Light reflected by a white painted wall contains less than 20% of its original amount of UV radiation.
+- White paints based on titanium dioxide or zinc oxide.
+Light reflected by a white painted wall contains less than 20% of its original UV radiation.
 Whitewash (chalk) is not effective

-Each of these materials has varying life expectancy, so continue to monitor how effective they are.
-Laminated glass lasts the longest, although you should check with your supplier to see if their films and filters are appropriate for use in museums.
+Each of these materials has a different life expectancy, so monitor how effective they are over time.
+Laminated glass lasts the longest.
+Check with your supplier that their films and filters are suitable for use in museums.

-Many light sources emit infrared radiation, which is invisible and generates heat.
-Tungsten lights are famously inefficient: a 100 watt bulb could use 94% of its electricity for heat.
+Many light sources emit infrared radiation, which generates heat.
+Tungsten lights are particularly inefficient: a 100 watt bulb uses around 94% of its electricity to produce heat rather than light.

 Tips for controlling heat from light:

-- Mount lights at a safe distance from museum objects, preferably outside display cases.
+- Mount lights at a safe distance from objects, preferably outside display cases

-- Use ‘cool-beam’ lamps, that reflect heat back but allow visible light through.
+- Use cool-beam lamps, which reflect heat back but allow visible light through

-- Install fibre-optic lights, these bring light from an external heat source, automatically filtering out both UV and infrared radiation.
+- Install fibre-optic lights, which bring light from an external source and automatically filter out both UV and infrared radiation

-Planning for infrared radiation is essential when designing a lighting system for museums and galleries.
-Consult professional museum designers and conservators before investing in lights.
-Ensure that every lighting system meets museum standards.
+Plan for infrared radiation when designing a lighting system.
+Consult professional museum designers and conservators before investing in lights, and make sure every lighting system meets museum standards.

-Sometimes investing in the right lighting can come with a considerable initial cost.
-However, choosing your lighting carefully can lead to long term economic gains.
-Lighting galleries efficiently prevents damage that would require expensive restoration work.
-Limiting light exposure also comes with the added bonus of lower electricity bills.
+Investing in the right lighting or a track system can involve significant upfront costs.
+Choosing your lighting carefully leads to long-term savings.
+Lighting collections efficiently prevents unnecessary damage that would otherwise require costly conservation or restoration work.
+Limiting light exposure also reduces electricity bills.

 Further information

-For more information on collections care, see our other advice guides.
+For more information on collections care, read our other advice guides on collections.

-See advice from Collections Trust, who have further information on preserving your museum’s collections.
+The Collections Trust has further information on preserving your museum’s collections.

 - The National Trust Manual of Housekeeping (Butterworth-Heinemann, 2006, ISBN 0750655291)